ojpitre/ojpitre/README.md

 ### Hi there 👋

+- 🤖 I'm an Engineer specialized in building artificial intelligence solutions that are more human than human.

 <!--
 **ojpitre/ojpitre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.